Ranking 12 of Zlatan Ibrahimovic’s best goals in order of ridiculousness

-Zlatan Ibrahimovic has passed 500 goals in his career, but it’s not so much the number of goals he scores that make him special as the outrageous way in which he scores them.
+Zlatan Ibrahimovic scored over 500 goals during his career, but it’s not so much the number of goals he scores that made him special as the outrageous way in which he scored them.

-Over his illustrious career, he’s built quite a catalogue of absurd goals.
+Over his illustrious career, he built quite a catalogue of absurd goals.
 And now we’ve ranked just some of his most outrageous ones in order of ridiculousness.

 Because this is Zlatan, it looks like a standard goal.
 Straightforward.
 Run of the mill.